PFAS (Forever Chemicals) in Nursery Furniture & Gliders

 The toxicological data on PFAS is grim.
 Because the body cannot break down the carbon-fluorine bond, the chemicals bioaccumulate in the liver and blood over a lifetime.

 In children, high levels of PFAS exposure have been strongly linked to metabolic disruptions, altered thyroid function, and a severely suppressed immune system (specifically, a lowered antibody response to childhood vaccines).
-The EPA recently released unprecedented health advisories indicating that some PFAS chemicals are unsafe to drink at literally *any* detectable level.
+The EPA recently released unprecedented health advisories indicating that some PFAS chemicals are unsafe to drink at literally *any* detectable level: a safe threshold of effectively zero.

 • Bioaccumulates in blood and liver.